-From Table 13 we can see that the self-agreement of these techniques is very much higher when considering only the retention of 4 factors against the same technique with all factors.
+From Table A.4 we can see that the self-agreement of these techniques is very much higher when considering only the retention of 4 factors against the same technique with all factors.
 For CA, for example, it is 0.9743 when colour features are used, and 0.9192 when they are not.
-This confirms that the data is very well represented by only the first four factors, as should be the case (the first four factors explain 88.35% of the variance in the CA space when colour features are included).
+This confirms that the data are very well represented by only the first four factors, as should be the case (the first four factors explain 88.35% of the variance in the CA space when colour features are included).

-The two techniques with the lowest agreement are X_3 and X{10} : CA with colour features and all factors retained against NPCA, with no colour information and only two factors.
+The two techniques with the lowest agreement are $X_3$ and $X{10}$ : CA with colour features and all factors retained against NPCA, with no colour information and only two factors.